michaelhaaf/mfa-workbook/README.md

 # MFA installation/alignment workbook notes

 ## General
-- See discussion-qs.txt for written answers to task questions.
+- This repository contains a set of scripts and data types to prepare pronunciation dictionaries and audio/transcript files for alignment using the Montreal Forced Aligner (link).

+## Capabilities
+- Convert .txt transcripts to .TextGrids
+- Convert Iarpa corpus lexicon to MFA-ready lexicon

+## Future work
+- General serializer/deserializer pattern to adapt to any public corpus for MFA lexicon prep
+- Incorporate into polyglotDB (link)

-## Installation Notes
+## Installation
-- Installation went smoothly on Ubuntu 20.04 clean virtual machine
-- Note: conda's openblas package did not work.
-I installed openblas from Debian repo instead (sudo apt install libopenblas-dev)
+- pip install -r requirements.txt
+- python -m unittest

 ## Usage

-- python -m unittest
-- (more to come)
+### .txt to .TextGrid
+- From the root directory of the repository:
+- python scripts/txt-to-textgrid.py --input <path to folder containing .txts> --dest <path where output .TextGrids will be placed>

+### Iarpa lexicon to MFA lexicon